soup-dog/shit-hash/README.md

 # shit-hash
-The world's worst hash function.
+The world's ~~worst~~ best hash function.
 Hashes anything, hashes everything.

 For more information, see the [specification](./specification.md).